 Enter large volumes of For-Profit Education players, what a game changer!
 Take, for example, GEMS, Fusion, ALTSchool (which didn’t pan out), etc., all built out their facility first.
 Therefore, everyone is asking us, where is our beautiful, shiny, investor-backed facility.
 You see, it’s not a simple question for us.
 We do not have the for-profit investors backing us, and that is by choice.
 We were approached by foreign investors within just the first two weeks that we started floating the idea out there.
 But then, we would have to deliver to a whole different set of priorities.
 While funding would be easier, fulfilling our mission of giving each student what they need would be much harder.
 We were also told that it is pretty easy to start a school for regular kids and admit everyone.
 That’s not what we want.
 We want a school that specializes in the needs of the gifted.
 And therefore, we need to stay independent.
-Our funding model is tuition and grants.
+Our funding model is tuition.

-Our portfolio of locations have been or are currently being used as schools or offices and will require minimal preparations for us to move in.
-They are all up to code and will not require any sort of construction or major overhaul/rehab, and have the right zoning.
-In fact, finding a location is not a big problem.
-Neither is finding teachers - we have several fantastic educators that are helping us establish the school.
-We can’t unmask them until we are able to give them an offer and they accept, because they need to hold on to their jobs so that they could pay their bills in case we don’t get the enrollment that we need, though serious families will be able to meet them before handing over a check.
-Nor is it curriculum, ours is well-defined.
-The hardest problem will actually be, as a new school, for us to find families that are willing to weather our first year.
+Our portfolio of locations have been or are currently being used as schools and will require minimal preparations for us to move in.
+They have the right zoning, are up to code and will not require any sort of construction or major overhaul/rehab.
+In fact, finding a location is not a challenge.
+Neither is finding teachers - we have them and serious families can meet them and check out a demo lesson before signing up.
+Our biggest challenge, like all new schools, is to find families that are willing to weather our first year and be pioneers.
 If you could help us spread the word about our initiative, we would be grateful to you.